Iran and state-sponsored terrorism: Support for Islamist militant groups

 According to both the United States Department of Defense and Department of State, Iran has arbitrarily funded armed militant groups throughout the Muslim World, many of which adhere to Islamism.
 As a result of support for several designated terrorist group such as Hezbollah, Hamas, the Taliban, and the Palestinian Islamic Jihad, the U.S. has designated Iran as a state sponsor of terror.
 Iran has also allegedly forged ties with al-Qaeda and thus supported the September 11 attacks and its perpetrators according to the 9/11 Commission.

 The extent of Iran's support to Islamist and terrorist groups has been subject to debate, however, it is known that Iran has supported mainly anti-American groups such as Hezbollah, rejectionist groups in Palestine such as Hamas, the Islamic Jihad Movement in Palestine, and others, as well as other groups including the Popular Mobilization Forces, several Bahraini militias, the Houthis, and the Taliban that together form the Axis of Resistance alongside the Iraqi, and Russian governments.
 Iran uses the axis of resistance as a proxy force, fighting in Lebanon, Syria, Yemen, and Iraq, and with militias collaborating with one another.

 In July 2025, it was reported that Iran had escalated its support for regional proxy forces by continuing to supply advanced weaponry to groups such as the Houthis in Yemen and Hezbollah in Lebanon.
 According to the United States Central Command, US-allied forces in Yemen intercepted a shipment of approximately 750 tons of Iranian arms in late June near waters controlled by the Houthis.
 The shipment reportedly included anti-ship and anti-aircraft missiles, drone components, warheads, and instruction manuals written in Farsi.
 This cache has been cited by US officials as further evidence of Tehran's continued involvement in arming proxy groups, reportedly through networks linked to the Islamic Revolutionary Guard Corps (IRGC).
-At the same time, Western intelligence and regional sources have indicated that Iran is working to replenish Hezbollah's arsenal in Lebanon, with weapons transported through Iraq and Syria to replace losses sustained during the group’s 2024 conflict with Israel.
+At the same time, Western intelligence and regional sources have indicated that Iran is working to replenish Hezbollah's arsenal in Lebanon, with weapons transported through Iraq and Syria to replace losses sustained during the group's 2024 conflict with Israel.
 According to the Wall Street Journal and regional officials, Hezbollah's supply lines have been disrupted by the fall of Syria's former government and increased border enforcement.
 Despite economic and military strain following its confrontation with Israel, analysts say Iran continues to prioritize the resupply of its allied militia networks as part of its broader regional strategy.

+On 11 March 2026, Hezbollah leader Naim Qassem expressed his support for newly appointed Iranian supreme leader, Mojtaba Khamenei.
+On 1 April 2026, Mojtaba sent a letter to Naim Qassem, promising continued Iranian support for Hezbollah.